 In 1993 the federal government passed the federal Religious Freedom Restoration Act.
 The law was intended to protect Native Americans in danger of losing their jobs because of religious ceremonies that involved the illegal drug peyote.
-Since then 20 states have passed their own versions of the “religious freedom” laws and 12 more have introduced the legislation this year.
+In 1997 the U.S. Supreme Court ruled that Congress overstepped its bounds in passing RFRA in 1993, and that the law applied only to federal laws, not to those passed by the states.
+Since then 22 U.S. states have passed their own versions of the “religious freedom” laws.
 Supporters of the law argue that the government shouldn’t force religious businesses and churches to serve customers who participate in lifestyles contrary to their owners’ beliefs.
 Proponents of the law argue that the political context has changed since 1992 and states are now passing their own versions of the law with the intent of discriminating against gay and lesbian couples.

 There's a fine line here - refusing service at a restaurant to a gay couple is not okay.
 Requesting a different seat on an airplane because you're forbidden to touch women you're not related to should be accommodated.

 It depends whether they're against the person and their beliefs or the thing they're asking- saying no because someone's gay would be bad, saying no because someone's asking you to carve a swastika in a locket and you're Jewish (or a decent human being) is acceptable

 No, everyone pays taxes, thereby supporting the very infrastructure that a business uses in the conduct of its business.
 Since all support the infrastructure, no one should be denied service due to the business owner's religious beliefs.